Skip to content

 What kind of stop it is

-Best described as an on-route continuity town, lighter scenic support stop, or Jacob’s Ladder-side extension.
+Best described as an on-route connector town, lighter scenic support stop, or Jacob’s Ladder-side extension.

 Time-to-spend guidance

-Most travelers should treat Becket as a shorter stop unless they are deliberately stretching the Berkshire continuation farther east.
+Most travelers should treat Becket as a shorter stop unless they are deliberately stretching the Berkshire stretch farther east.

 What it pairs with